mdref/mdref-http/http.md

 ## Conflicts:

-pecl/http-v2 conflicts with thw following extensions:
+pecl/http-v2 conflicts with the following extensions:

 * http-v1
 * event